“Do not go where the path may lead. Go instead where there is no path, and leave a trail.” ~ Ralph Waldo Emerson

 In college, the addiction continued but was masked by the others around him that were also drinking and enjoying the college scene.
 After college, it was business parties, friend BBQ’s and family events.
 Read More.

-I got clean when I was twenty years-old.
+I got clean when I was 20 years old.
 I had much to learn.
 I was leaving behind a lifestyle that was filled with pain and enormous tragedy and suffering.
-My vision of recovery included thoughts of living without such difficulty, leaving behind anger and struggle, promoting healing and becoming a credit to my family rather than an object of disappointment, derision and shame.
+My vision of recovery included thoughts of living without such difficulty, leaving behind anger and struggle, promoting healing and becoming a credit to my family rather than an object of disappointment, derision, and shame.
 Read More.